sanjP10/release/README.md

 Requires a markdown formatted changelog, with the most recent changes at the top.

-The tht consists of a version must start with a `h2` markup and have a number afterwards.
+The that consists of a version must start with a `h2` markup and have a number afterwards.

 An example changelog would be